Shais Taub

 Shais Taub is an American Hasidic rabbi and author.
 He writes about Jewish mysticism and is also known for his work in the field of addiction recovery.
-He is a weekly columnist for Ami magazine.
+He is a weekly columnist for Ami Magazine.

 Early life and education

 Taub grew up in a Lubavitcher home in Chicago.
-His father is a psychologist and his mother a speech pathologist.
+His father, Gershom Taub, was a psychologist and his mother a speech pathologist.
 As a teen, he studied in the Central Lubavitch Yeshiva in Crown Heights, Brooklyn and received his rabbinic ordination.

 Career

 Taub credits his father's work as influential in his decision to a pursue a career in addiction therapy.
 He entered this field without any prior training, first leading a recovery group for Jewish men at the Chabad House in Milwaukee in 2006.
 Afterwards he undertook his own research in the field and wrote his first book, God of Our Understanding: Jewish Spirituality and Recovery from Addiction, in 2009.

 In his 2009 book, Taub asserts that ancient Jewish principles relate to 12-step treatment programs.
 Publishers Weekly called the book "a thoughtful counter to one criticism occasionally heard—that the 12 steps are implicitly Christian - and a singular and valuable resource for those in need."
 Taub posits that drugs are the addict's solution rather than his problem, and that those people who turn to chemicals or other compulsive behaviors such as overeating or gambling are attempting to fill a spiritual void.

 He has compared his work to that of Abraham J. Twerski, another Hasidic rabbi who has written extensively on addiction and who is also a Milwaukee transplant to Pittsburgh.
 Twerski endorsed God of Our Understanding, stating that the book "should be read by all clergy, therapists, people in recovery, people who should be in recovery, and their family members".